BoiseState/CS535-resources/examples/Spark/case-analysis/README.md

 =====

-Build the jar file directly in Eclipse (just include all Spark jar files from ~/spark-install/spark/jars as External jars for the project.
+Build the jar file directly in Eclipse (just include all Spark jar files from ~/spark-install/spark/jars as External jars for the project).

 Run
 ===